DesmondSanctity/banking-demo/README.md

 - Typescript
 - MongoDB and Mongoose for the database/ORM
 - Express for the backend framework
+- Express Rate Limiter for rate limiting
+- JWT for bearer authentication
 - HTML/CSS for the frontend
 - Jest for unit testing
 - Zod for validation